The Suffering (video game): Gameplay

 The Suffering is an action game in which the player controls Torque, the player character, from either a first-person or third-person perspective, depending on their preference.
 The game is fully playable in both first and third-person views, with all actions available in both modes.
 Torque can run, shoot, jump, interact with the environment, interact with NPCs, and use items, such as flashlights, flares, flash grenades, TNT, shrapnel grenades, and molotov cocktails.
-Weaponry includes a shiv, an axe, a .357 revolver, a tommy gun, dual revolvers, a shotgun, an improvised flamethrower, and M2 Brownings.
-Other items which can be found during the game are Xombium tablets (which restores the player's health), paperwork with story content, maps, ammo, and flashlight batteries.
+Weaponry includes a shiv, an axe, a .357 revolver, a Thompson SMG, dual revolvers, a shotgun, an improvised flamethrower, and M2 Brownings.
+Other items which can be found during the game are Xombium tablets (which restores the player's health), paperwork with story content, maps, ammunition, and flashlight batteries.

-Most of the enemies in the game are representative of different types of execution methods that have taken place on Carnate Island.
+Most of the enemies in the game are representative of the different types of execution methods that have taken place on Carnate Island.
 Slayers represent decapitation, Marksmen represent death by firing squad, Mainliners represent lethal injection, Noosemen represent hanging, and Burrowers represent being buried alive.
 Other creatures represent events from Carnate's history.
 Festers are the reincarnation of slave traders who ran their slave ship aground on Carnate, and left their slaves tied up in the hold to be eaten by rats, rather than freeing them.
 Infernas are the trapped spirits of three children who accused eleven innocent people of being witches during the time of a Puritan settlement on the island.
 The eleven people were burnt alive.
 Interestingly these monsters, when not killing humans, are frequently seen fighting and killing each other.

-As Torque kills enemies during the game, an on-screen meter called his "Insanity meter" begins to fill.
+As Torque kills enemies during the game, an on-screen meter called his "insanity meter" begins to fill.
 Once it is full, it begins to flash, and at this point, Torque can transform into a monster.
 In this form, Torque can tear enemies apart and can perform several powerful attacks.
 The more enemies Torque kills whilst in this form, the more powerful the monster becomes and the more combo moves become available.
-However, when in this form, Torque's health automatically depletes, and if he doesn't change back to his human form prior to his health meter fully depleting, he will die.
+However, when in this form, Torque's health depletes, and if he doesn't change back to his human form prior to his health meter fully depleting, he will die.